Cause Analysis Tools

 Cause analysis tools are helpful tools for conducting a root cause analysis for a problem or situation.
 They include:

-- Pareto chart: shows on a bar graph which factors are more significant.
+Pareto chart: Shows on a bar graph which factors are more significant.

-- Scatter diagram: graphs pairs of numerical data, with one variable on each axis, to help you look for a relationship.
+Scatter diagram: Graphs pairs of numerical data, with one variable on each axis, to help you look for a relationship.

-Cause Analysis Tools in Practice
+Cause Analysis resources

 Learn how cause analysis tools can fit into your root cause analysis efforts.

-By combining Lean Six Sigma and a Top-200 customer focus, 3M improved its belt fabrication processes, reducing defects in parts per million by a factor of 28 times as sales increased by 54 percent.
+Quality Revolution Reduces Defects, Drives Sales Growth at 3M (PDF) Case study looking at how 3M combined lean Six Sigma and a Top-200 customer focus to improve its belt fabrication processes and reduce defects in parts per million by a factor of 28 times as sales increased by 54%.

-A root cause analysis project saved Clipper Windpower $1 million in lost revenue while increasing customer satisfaction.
+Wind Power Company Gets to the Root of an Icy Issue (PDF) Case study of how a root cause analysis project saved Clipper Windpower $1 million in lost revenue while increasing customer satisfaction.

-A new approach to root cause analysis can help clear up misconceptions.
+Under Scrutiny (Quality Progress) A new approach to root cause analysis can help clear up misconceptions.

-Use an is/is not comparative analysis tool to pinpoint the problem.
+Get to the Root of It (Quality Progress) Use an is/is not comparative analysis tool to pinpoint the problem.

-How a scatter diagram can help you determine if there's a correlation between two variables.
+Is There a Relationship Here?
+(Quality Progress) How a scatter diagram can help you determine if there's a correlation between two variables.

-Tips for using Ishikawa diagrams and Pareto charts in non-traditional applications.
+Tools@Work: More New Twists on Traditional Quality Tools and Techniques (PDF) Tips for using Ishikawa diagrams and Pareto charts in non-traditional applications.